The Fascinating Origins of Common Words You Use Every Day

 Before there was the eavesdropper, there was the eavesdrop, or "the ground on to which water drips from the eaves."
 This now obsolete definition was used before there were gutters on roofs, back when water would just fall onto the ground so as not to damage the house.

-An eavesdropper became known as such because back when there were eaves, people would hang from them in order to listen in on other people’s conversations.
+An eavesdropper became known as such because back when there were eaves, people would hang from them in order to listen in on other people's conversations.
 This new definition took hold as early as the 1500s, as King Henry VIII had wooden figures built into his eaves in order to discourage such gossip and drama.
-And if you live for a little bit of gossip, check out the 25 Craziest Rumors about the Kennedys.
+And to learn more about words that aren't necessarily in the dictionary, check out The Amazing Origins of Everyday Slang Terms You Use Constantly.

 Nearly all professionals live and breathe by deadlines, at least metaphorically speaking.
 But during the Civil War, a deadline was literally life or death—not because people took their assignments more seriously back then, but because during this time, a deadline referred to the line drawn around a prison that a prisoner could not pass without getting shot.
 Many decades after the Civil War, American newsrooms began to use the word "deadline" in its current sense, and the original definition was all but eliminated from use (thankfully).